Brunty/top-testing-tips/content/tips/named-data-providers.md

 Tests: 5, Assertions: 5, Failures: 1.
 ```

-Now, this is a fairly simple example so it's not *that* hard to debug, but with anything more complex it can be hard to work out what one you're dealing with.
+Now, this is a fairly simple example so it's not the hardest data provider to debug.
+However, with anything more complex it can be hard to work out what data set you're dealing with.
 It's telling us that data set #4 isn't working.
-Which is the 5th item in our array (0-indexed remember).
+Which is the 5th item in our array _(0-indexed remember)_.

 We can improve this by giving each of the sets of data a name like so: